Jewel in the Palace: Supporting characters

 The envious and bossy kitchen lady.
 She believes that since she is the oldest, everyone should follow and fear her.
-She envies Geum-Young because she always won the competition when they were younger.
-When they are adults, she envies Geum-Young (again) and Jang-Geum when they were chosen as apprentices of Lady Choi and Lady Han for the competition instead of her.
+She envies Keum-Young because she always won the competition when they were younger.
+When they are adults, she envies Keum-Young (again) and Jang-Geum when they were chosen as apprentices of Lady Choi and Lady Han for the competition instead of her.